-In this recipe we are going to look at a simple docker compose example of a WordPress instance in a container that is connected to a MariaDb database which is similar to the what powers this blog itself.
+In this recipe we are going to look at a simple docker compose example of a WordPress instance in a container that is connected to a MariaDb database which is similar to the backbone of this blog itself.

 This recipe comes without any git repository, because you only need to have docker-compose installed (which is already done if you use macOS or windows machine) and the docker-compose.yml file which I will show you in this post.